Skip to main content

 • Lower cognitive load - Developers who are new to the project will be more productive in a shorter amount of time, and code reviews are generally less time-consuming when code is easier to understand.

-• A better user experience - Features can ship faster and with less bugs.
+• A better user experience - Features can ship faster and with fewer bugs.

 How to use this guide